 Power Carving Tools

-If you're going to buy a flex shaft tool, buy the best - Foredom.
+If you are going to buy a flex shaft tool, buy the best - Foredom.
 As a Foredom dealer and service depot, we can meet all of your power carving needs.
 We service what we sell.
 We also stock bearings and lots of other repair parts.

-We have a selection of micro motors tools from our Maxima 40 to our Grande as well as the Foredom 1070.
-With speeds ranging from 33,000RPM to 50,000RPM you are sure to find a unit that will match your needs and budget.
+We have a selection of micro motor tools from our Maxima 40 to our Grande and also the Foredom 1070.
+With speeds ranging from 33,000RPM to 50,000RPM, you are sure to find a unit that will match your needs and budget.

-We carry ultra-high speed tools from Turbocarver™ and NSK.
-All of these tools will spin 1/16" dental burs (often called friction-grip burs) at speeds between 320,000RPM and 400,000RPM.
+We carry ultra high speed tools from Turbocarver™ and NSK.
+All these tools will spin 1/16" dental burs (often called friction-grip burs) at speeds between 320,000RPM and 400,000RPM.
 At those speeds, you can carve almost any material - including wood, most metals, glass, antler, bone, even stone and eggshell!